miratepuffin/StreamX/README.md

 loadOld yyyy-MM-dd HH:mm:ss
 and will search the prev folder for the closest graph to this date - setting it as the used graph

+to run the latest version:
+spark-submit --class "nonTailParseTest" target/scala-2.10/network-word-count_2.10-1.0.jar "additionalProjects/generator/generatedData"
+this will attach it to the folder the generator works in

+once this is running and processing batches open a new terminal and navigate to additionalProjects/generator and run the gen (scala writeOutTest) You may want to cancel it after the first right out, so only one block of data is read in (I think the current generator is set to only write out 10, so you may want to change that to 100 or something, just se the number in the while loop)
+Once this is done you will see either a stackoverflow or the itteration that reads this in will freeze once it attempts to save/print any of the data